Weight-Loss Tips for the First Month of Your Journey

 To determine your daily caloric needs for weight loss, consult the Beachbody program guide, available on Beachbody On Demand, which will walk you through a (simple) mathematical equation to determine your daily calorie range for weight loss.

-Once you’ve crunched the numbers, consider getting your hands on Beachbody’s Portion Fix Containers to take the guess work out of how much of each macronutrient you should eat each day to lose weight.
+The Portion Fix nutrition plan with Autumn Calabreseoutlines how many macros you can have each day.
 Instead of weighing your food or constantly counting the grams of carbs, protein, and fat listed on nutrition labels, simply pop your food into these containers before plating your meal, and you’re good to go.

-Step 2: Track your progress.
+Step 2: Track your progress

 When we see real, tangible movement in the direction of our goals, we tend to be more motivated to keep putting in the work necessary to achieve them.

 It could also involve a pair of skinny jeans, a wedding dress, or another garment that you are hoping to fit into once you shed the pounds.

 Also, keep in mind that real progress comes from putting in the effort to eat clean and exercise over a sustained period of time, so don’t get discouraged if you don’t see instant results.

-Step 3: Get organized.
+Step 3: Get organized

 Once you’ve defined the dietary changes you want to make, along with how you plan on tracking your progress, take stock of whether you have all the proper tools to execute your plan.

-- Beachbody On Demand all-access pass
+- Beachbody On Demand membership

 - Smartphone apps

-- Portion containers
+- Portion Control containers